Homas/ioc2rpz/README.md

 - RPZ record contains current zone Serial and Serial_IXFR.
 Serial_IXFR serve as a minimum incremental zone serial which is available for an incremental zone transfer.
 - IXFR cache is flushed after full zone update (AXFR).
 Serial_IXFR = Serial.
 Clients will recieve full zone update in any case, this is why it is important to have AXFR zone transfer infrequently.
 - When IXFR is updated, AXFR cache must be rebuilt.
-- If a zone does not support IXFR updates -> it doesn't saved in the IXFR table
+- If a zone does not support IXFR updates -> it doesn't saved in the IXFR table.
+- Live zones are not cached in the AXFR, IXFR caches but the sources (IOCs) can be cached in the hot cache.

 ### Hot cache
-IXFR is not cached in the hot cache
+IXFR updates are not cached in the hot cache

 ## TODO features
 - [x] IOC individual expiration time - update time will be used as minimum time for full zone refresh + check the SOA